 Seeking the Help of a Charleston, South Carolina Attorney

 The South Carolina Social Security disability attorney team at the Shelly Leeke Law Firm is available to help with the complicated and time-consuming tasks associated with filing a disability claim.
-Before you file a Social Security disability claim in South Carolina, contact a disability attorney for a consultation 1-888-690-0211.
+Before you file a Social Security disability claim in South Carolina, contact us for a consultation 1-888-690-0211.